-This summer marked the end of my three year stint as Entrepreneur-in-residence at Southampton Solent University – an occasional role that saw me supporting students and graduates who had started, or wanted to start, their own businesses.
+This summer marked the end of my three year stint as Entrepreneur-in-residence at Solent University – an occasional role that saw me supporting students and graduates who had started, or wanted to start, their own businesses.

 I say ‘occasional’ because, by definition, Entrepreneurs-in-residence run their own businesses and develop new projects at the same time.
 I spent, on average, two days per month at the University.